Narew Offensive: Battle

-On July 31, M. von Gallwitz, having learned that on the bridgehead beyond the Narew River near Kamionka for the fifth day blocked 6 battalions of the 37th Infantry Division, sent heavy artillery to it and resumed attacks by the forces of the 1st and 13th Army Corps.
+On July 31, Gallwitz, having learned that on the bridgehead beyond the Narew River near Kamionka for the fifth day blocked six battalions of the 37th Infantry Division, sent heavy artillery to it and resumed attacks by the forces of the I and XIII Corps.
 The offensive was met with attacks from the Russian 59th Infantry Division, and the fighting for Hill 111 continued until evening.
-The troops of the 4th Siberian and 21st Army Corps were driven back, but escaped envelopment.
+The troops of the 4th Siberian and 21st Army Corps were driven back but escaped envelopment.
 New positions were occupied from Brzeźno to Ostrołęka.
 Only the German 83rd Infantry Division lost 84 officers and 3,100 soldiers in battle.
 The losses of the Russian side were also great.
 Since the beginning of the operation, 161 officers and 44,926 soldiers have been captured, 14 guns, 133 machine guns, and 6 mortars have been lost.

-M. von Gallwitz pulled the 50th reserve division to the right flank, transferring the 85th landwehr division to the army group X. von Beseler to blockade the Novogeorgievsk fortress from the northeast, and sent the 1st and 13th army corps to the east of border Rozan, Ostrołęka.
+Gallwitz pulled the 50th reserve division to the right flank, transferring the 85th landwehr division to the Beseler's army group to blockade the Novogeorgievsk fortress from the northeast, and sent the I and XIII Corps to the east of border Rozan, Ostrołęka.
 In the battles of August 1–2, German troops managed to capture the village Grabowo and the heights near the village of Borawe with heavy losses, constantly repelling counterattacks of the 4th Siberian, 5th and 21st Army Corps.
 The German 8th Army pushed back the 1st Army Corps of the 12th Army at Kupnino and Serwatki.
-By August 3, due to heavy losses, the 1st Army Corps and the 4th Siberian Corps were withdrawn.
+By August 3, due to heavy losses, the 1st Army Corps and the 4th Siberian Corps were withdrawn to the replenishment of manpower and reorganization.